scot813/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print the current working directory
+script that prints the absolute path name of the current working directory